Poikilos/outputinspector/README.md

 foo.cs(1,10): reason
 ```

-Your source file should not be open in any other program at the time.
+Your source file should not have any unsaved changes in any other program at the time (it is ok if in Kate, but saving first and using your parser on that version is recommended for accuracy).
 Other than jshint output, Output Inspector has only been tested on mcs [mono compiler] output, but may work for any C# compiler and will work for any compiler or other tool using the formatting above.
 The parsing is not fault-tolerant at this time, especially for the first type of formatting.
 Output of jshint is expected unless the second formatting is used by your parser (such as mcs).